The Ark of the Covenant

-The book of Hebrews tells us that the Ark of the Covenant contained: the Ten Commandments on two tablets of stone which God gave to Moses, Aaron’s rod which budded, and a golden pot of manna. “wherein was the golden pot that had manna, and Aaron’s rod that budded, and the tables of the covenant;” (Heb.
-9:4),
+The book of Hebrews tells us that the Ark of the Covenant contained: the Ten Commandments on two tablets of stone which God gave to Moses, Aaron’s rod which budded, and a golden pot of manna.
+We read: “wherein was the golden pot that had manna, and Aaron’s rod that budded, and the tables of the covenant” (Hebrews 9:4).

-The Ten Commandments were written by the finger of God (Exodus 31:18) and are listed in Exodus 20:2-17.
+The Ten Commandments were written by the finger of God (Exodus 31:18) and are listed in Exodus 20:3-17.
 This law reflects God’s character and holiness (Psalm 19:7; Romans 7:12).
 Sin is the breaking of God’s law (1 John 3:4).
-The Ten Commandments cover the whole duty of man (Ecclesiastes 12:13) and the Lord declares that “Happy is he who keeps the law” (Proverbs 29:18).
+The Ten Commandments cover the whole duty of man (Ecclesiastes 12:13) and the Lord declares that “happy is he who keeps the law” (Proverbs 29:18).

 “Now the manna was like coriander seed, and its appearance like that of bdellium.
 The people would go about and gather it and grind it between two millstones or beat it in the mortar, and boil it in the pot and make cakes with it; and its taste was as the taste of cakes baked with oil.
 And when the dew fell on the camp at night, the manna would fall with it” (Numbers 11:7-9).

-God’s provision of manna was a miracle that demonstrated God’s love and care to His people that He would sustain them anywhere they were to be led.
-It was to be a reminder also on the daily dependence God’s people have toward their Lord.
+God’s provision of manna was a miracle that demonstrated His love and care to His people and that He would sustain them anywhere they were to be led.
+It was to be a reminder also on the people’s daily dependence on the Lord.

 In His service,